PapenfussLab/gridss/Readme.md

 [Click here to download GRIDSS](https://github.com/PapenfussLab/gridss/releases)

-For citing GRIDSS and to find detailson the GRIDSS implemetentation, see http://biorxiv.org/content/early/2017/02/21/110387.
+For citing GRIDSS and for future detail on the GRIDSS implementation, see http://biorxiv.org/content/early/2017/02/21/110387.

 # Pre-requisities